Planar ternary ring: Connection with projective planes

 Every projective plane can be constructed in this way, starting with an appropriate planar ternary ring.
 However, two nonisomorphic planar ternary rings can lead to the construction of isomorphic projective planes.

 Conversely, given any projective plane π, by choosing four points, labelled o, e, u, and v, no three of which lie on the same line, coordinates can be introduced in π so that these special points are given the coordinates: o = (0,0), e = (1,1), v = ($\infty$) and u = (0).
 The ternary operation is now defined on the coordinate symbols (except $\infty$) by y = T(x,a,b) if and only if the point (x,y) lies on the line which joins (a) with (0,b).
 The axioms defining a projective plane are used to show that this gives a planar ternary ring.

 Linearity of the PTR is equivalent to a geometric condition holding in the associated projective plane.

 Intuition

-The connection between planar ternary rings (PTRs) and two-dimensional geometries, specifically projective and affine geometries, is best described by examining the affine case first.
-In affine geometry, points on a plane are described using Cartesian coordinates, a method that is applicable even in non-Desarguesian geometries — there, coordinate-components can always be shown to obey the structure of a PTR.
-By contrast, homogeneous coordinates, typically used in projective geometry, are unavailable in non-Desarguesian contexts.
-Thus, the simplest analytic way to construct a projective plane is to start with an affine plane and extend it by adding a "line at infinity"; this bypasses homogeneous coordinates.
+The algebraic structure of a planar ternary ring (PTR) corresponds directly to the coordinates of an affine plane.
+While PTRs are often used to classify projective planes, the connection is best understood by examining the affine case first.

+In affine geometry, points are described using Cartesian coordinates.
+This method is applicable even in non-Desarguesian geometries; in such contexts, the coordinate components always obey the structure of a PTR.
+By contrast, the homogeneous coordinates typically used in projective geometry are unavailable in non-Desarguesian contexts.
+Thus, the simplest analytic way to construct a projective plane in this context is to start with an affine plane and extend it by adding a "line at infinity".